-Soumitri Varadarajan is Deputy Dean, Industrial and Interior Design, at RMIT University (Melbourne, Australia).
+Soumitri Varadarajan is Associate Professor, Industrial Design, at RMIT University (Melbourne, Australia).

 “My design approach focuses upon proposing a future that contains preferred/ visionary products and services.
 I am excited by design projects that focus on the small and big challenges facing humanity.
 I see design projects as campaigns and so have developed, and therefore teach, the abilities required to prototype design projects within communities.
 I have taught studios from a range of social, aesthetic and material culture perspectives.
 In sustainability I focus upon design activism and upon product service systems.
 I developed my sustainability practice in India where I designed, prototyped and converted my projects into profitable business ventures.
 In vehicle design I focus upon futuristic visions of sustainable transportation.
 My current interest is in innovations in healthcare services, where I focus upon de-medicalising and re-contextualizing normal practices to develop new traditions and artefacts in the areas of mental health, obesity, ageing, death, diabetes, maternal health and hearing loss.”